NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/Vocabulary.md

 # New vocabulary from this Chapter
-     problem solving: The process of formulating a problem,  nding a solution, and expressing the solution.
+     problem solving: The process of formulating a problem,  finding a solution, and expressing the solution.

      program: A sequence of instructions that speci es how to perform tasks on